za4emnik/testwork/README.md

 This service is designed to change the image size.
 To get started you need to create a soap-connection with the service and specify the path to the WSDL file.
-WSDL file is located in http://localhost/testwork/server/resize.wsdl
+WSDL file is located in server/resize.wsdl

-<code>$server = new new SoapClient('http://localhost/testwork/server/resize.wsdl');</code>
+<code>$server = new SoapClient('http://localhost/testwork/server/resize.wsdl');</code>

 Next, you need to call <b>resizeImg</b> method with a set of parameters: